pijng/goinject/README.md

 ## Usage

 Moonject allows you to create custom preprocessors by defining a struct that satisfies the `Modifier` interface.
-This interface has only one method, `Modify`, which accepts a `*dst.File` representing the AST of a Go source file and returns a modified `*dst.File`.
+This interface has only one method, `Modify`, which accepts a `(*dst.File, *decorator.Decorator, *decorator.Restorer)` representing the AST of a Go source file, file decorator and imports restorer.
+This method must return a modified `*dst.File`.

 ## Process Function